STATISTICS AND DATA ANALYSIS FOR THE MSC IN PSYCHOLOGY (CONVERSION) - 2021/2

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-The first assignment (quantitative assignment) has been designed to assess competence in test selection in relation to data evaluation, use of SPSS, and writing results in the formal style used in psychology.
+The first assignment (quantitative assignment) has been designed to assess competence in test selection in relation to data evaluation, use of jamovi, and writing results in the formal style used in psychology.
 This will assess all learning outcomes, but with more emphasis on calculation and reporting statistics, use of statistical terminology and understanding key concepts of p-value, effect size and significance.

-The second assessment (MCQ exam) is designed to test all learning outcomes with emphasis on knowledge of statistical concepts and procedures, their assumptions and limitations, interpretation of SPSS outputs and a range of statistical procedures and test selection.
+The second assessment (MCQ exam) is designed to test all learning outcomes with emphasis on knowledge of statistical concepts and procedures, their assumptions and limitations, interpretation of jamovi outputs and a range of statistical procedures and test selection.

 Thus, the summative assessment for this module consists of:

 1) Quantitative assignment (4 pages) Weighting: 50%

 2) MCQ exam (60 questions in 90 minutes) Weighting: 50%